 The demand for qualified professionals is rising, a trend showing no signs of slowing down.
 Among the fastest growth areas according to BLS data are: marriage and family therapy; and counselling for substance abuse, behavioural disorders and mental health.

 Psychology is involved in almost every aspect of our lives.
 Some people might think of it as an academic principle that is reserved for hospitals or classrooms.
-But psychology is actually used in a huge array of everyday situations.
+But psychology is widely used in everyday situations.

 For example, psychology is used to capture your attention and keep you engaged throughout the day.
 You see it at work in the adverts on TV, the social media feeds you browse through, and the mix of headlines and images on websites.

 As another example, studying psychology helps you to adapt your day-to-day routine.
 Behavioural psychology can help you to quit those bad habits, while motivational psychology can help you stick to your exercise plan.
-Each choice you make can potentially be informed by psychology training.
+Each choice in everyday life can potentially be informed by psychology training.